Mortaza Behboudi: Career

 Together with the French journalist Rachida El Azzouzi, he also won the 3rd Prize at Bayeux Calvados-Normandy War Correspondents Awards in the Written Press category, as well as the Varenne Prize in the category of the National Daily Press for their series of reports "A travers l'Afghanistan, sous les Talibans”.
-Behboudi is the co-director together with Rachida El Azzouzi of the documentary They will not erase us, the fight of the Afghan women, which was produced in 2022 and broadcast on Mediapart and Arte.
+Behboudi is the co-director together with Rachida El Azzouzi of the documentary "They will not erase us, the fight of the Afghan women", which was produced in 2022 and broadcast on Mediapart and Arte.

-Since January 7, 2023, Behboudi has been detained and imprisoned by the Taliban in Afghanistan, from where he had been reporting for a variety of international media since the Taliban's takeover of Afghanistan in 2021.
-A Support Committee working to secure his release was convened on February 9, 2023 by Reporters Without Borders and includes organizations such as Arte, France 24, France Info, La Croix, Libération, Marianne, Mediapart, Radio France, TV5Monde, the Council of Paris, the Human Rights League, Paris 1 Panthéon-Sorbonne University, and the Paris Institute for Critical Thinking.
+On January the 7th, 2023, Behboudi was detained and imprisoned by the Taliban in Afghanistan, from where he had been reporting for a variety of international media since the Taliban's takeover of Afghanistan in 2021.
+A Support Committee working to secure his release was convened on February 9, 2023 by Reporters Without Borders and includes organizations such as Arte, France 24, France Info, La Croix, Libération, Marianne, Mediapart, Radio France, TV5Monde, the Council of Paris, the Human Rights League, Paris 1 Panthéon-Sorbonne University and The Paris Institute for Critical Thinking.
+While detained, he won the International Association of Press Clubs Freedom of Speech Award, and was nominated for the Index on Censorship Freedom of Expression Award.
+After 9 months of campaigning, Mortaza Behboudi was released on the 18th of October, 2023.

+In 2025, Behboudi published his first book, Woman, Life, Freedom: An undercover reporter at the heart of the Iranian revolt (French: Femme, vie, liberté: Un reporter infiltré au coeur de la révolte iranienne) with Marine Courtade.
+The book received the Literary Prize of Stéphane Frantz di Rippel awarded by the City of Biot.
+Same year, Mortaza Behboudi wrote the book, Fixers: Reporters Without Bylines, with Oksana Leuta, which was published by The Paris Institute of Critical Thinking.